North-Central Alberta (Westlock, Athabasca, and Beyond)

 - Aldo Leopold, A Sand County Almanac, 1949

-Today, I am a women's counselling therapist, specializing in trauma and working mostly with rural women.
+Today, I am a women's counselling therapist, specializing in trauma and working (mostly) with rural women.
 Rural women - a culture with unique experiences, perspectives, values and connection to the Land.
 As a rural woman myself, I cherish my life in Alberta's countryside.
-But, daily now, I witness climate impacts and ecological devastation.
+But, daily now, I witness climate impacts and ecological damage that pierce my heart..
+Here, at ground zero, it's up close and personal.

 That is, I am offering climate-trauma therapy that helps frayed nervous systems - body-based (somatic) therapy.
 Body-based therapy for body-based trauma - appropriate support!
 It asks not what's wrong with you but what happened to you and listens to your body's knowing as well as your words.
 It is science-based and informative, gentle, and effective.

 In fact, it's how I help protect our living planet today - one nervous system at a time.
-Because body-based therapy regulates our nervous system and heals our wounds not just symptoms, it fosters lifelong change.
+Because body-based therapy regulates our nervous system and heals our wounds (not just symptoms), it fosters lifelong change.
 Important!
-It also promotes wellbeing, healthy relationships, and resilience - and, therefore, a satisfied, connected, and empowered life.
+It also promotes wellbeing, healthy relationships, and resilience - and, therefore, a satisfied, connected, empowered, and resilient life.

-Think climate crisis.
-No wonder anxiety, depression, and despair are on the upswing (even denial - the fawn of flight-flight-freeze-fawn)!
-No wonder challenges associated with emotional stress are on the rise - like relationship struggles, communication problems, domestic violence, substance abuse, decision-making challenges, and life transitions.
+It is no wonder anxiety, depression, and despair are on the upswing - even denial (the "fawn" of the Fight-Flight-Freeze-Fawn survival response)!
+No wonder challenges associated with emotional stress are on the rise.
+E.g.relationship struggles, communication problems, domestic violence, substance abuse, decision-making challenges, and life transitions.

 PHOTO ABOVE